If you have the chance to choose between a Polk and Klipsch speaker, you may find yourself battling with a difficult decision.

-In order to tell which of the speakers you will “really” like, you should listen to them with a wide range of music.
+In order to tell which of the speakers you will “really” like, you should listen to them a wide range of music.

-Bring well-recorded albums with which you are familiar with and have listened to several times and make sure you pay close attention to the midrange and listen for balance and vocal clarity.
+Bring well-recorded albums with which you are familiar and have listened to several times and make sure you pay close attention to the midrange and listen for balance and vocal clarity.
 Do you have a Klipsch or Polk?
 Tell us about your experiences!

 By the way, you can also check out our Klipsch vs KEF comparison if you are also interested in KEF speakers.